 Low Humidity is the Main Cause of Leaves Curling on Nerve Plants

-Being tropical, fittonia plants absolutely love humid climates.
-Indoors, that’s difficult, even if you have other plants from the same family (Acanthaceae).
+Being tropical, fittonia plants love humid climates.
+Indoors, that isn’t easy, even if you have other plants from the same family (Acanthaceae).

-Nerve plants do best with a relative humidity of 55%, however, if you’re reliant on misting and pebble trays beneath a potted fittonia, expect it to require more frequent misting.
+Nerve plants do best with a relative humidity of 55%; however, if you rely on misting and pebble trays beneath a potted fittonia, expect it to require more frequent misting.

 Leaves curling on nerve plants happen naturally when the humidity levels drop.
-They bounce back quick with misting.
+They bounce back quickly with misting.

 Fertilizing Imbalances Can Stress Nerve Plants

-Since leaf curl is a sign of a plant feeling stressed, consider what you last fed it.
+Since leaf curl is a sign of a stressed plant, consider what you last fed it.

-Fittonia plants do good with a regular feeding of water-soluble fertilizer on the low-end of the nutrient spectrum, around a 5-5-5 NPK.
+Fittonia plants do good with regularly feeding water-soluble fertilizer on the low end of the nutrient spectrum, around a 5-5-5 NPK.